microdynamics-cpu/tree-core-cpu/README.md

 Usually, 256MB memory address space is enough for simulation.
 You need to switch into `[Memory - Configuration]` menu and change `[Memory size]` value into `0x10000000` manually as follow picture shows.
 It can adjust difftest's simulation memory size from 8G to 256MB.

+> NOTE: In fact, the `Memory size` has been modified to `0x10000000` in `make setup` phase.
+Now, you only need to confirm it once more time.
 <p align="center">
  <img src="https://raw.githubusercontent.com/microdynamics-cpu/tree-core-cpu-res/main/nemu-build-mem.png"/>
  <p align="center">